×

 3. Add a Machine pool name.

-4. Select a Worker node instance type from the drop-down menu.
+4. Select a Compute node instance type from the drop-down menu.
 The instance type defines the vCPU and memory allocation for each compute node in the machine pool.

 You cannot change the instance type for a machine pool after the pool is created.